 Lutein-zeaxanthin | 1403 µg | -- |

-Fresh broccoli heads can be available year-round.
-In the market, choose fresh, bright, compact, firm-textured flower heads with rich flavor.
+You can find fresh broccoli heads year-round.
+When picking broccoli at the market, opt for ones that are fresh, bright, compact, and have firm-textured flower heads with a rich flavor.

-Avoid those with overmature florets featuring yellow flower buds, excessive branching, and hollow stem ones.
-Buy, if possible, from the nearby organic farm to get maximum health benefits.
+Avoid broccoli with overmature florets that have yellow flower buds, excessive branching, or hollow stems.
+If possible, purchase from nearby organic farms to maximize health benefits.

-Once at home, rinse the flower head by dipping it upside down in the salted water for up to 30 minutes and then wash again in running cold water before use in cooking to remove any pesticide residues and dirt.
-Clean broccoli greens in the same way as any other greens like spinach.
+Once you're home, rinse the flower head by submerging it upside down in salted water for up to 30 minutes.
+Then, wash it again under cold running water before using it in cooking to remove any pesticide residues and dirt.
+Clean broccoli greens in the same manner as other greens, such as spinach.

-Eat broccoli while they are fresh.
-Otherwise, place it in the refrigerator wrapped in a zip pouch where it may keep well for few days.
+Enjoy broccoli while it's fresh.
+Alternatively, store it in the refrigerator wrapped in a zip pouch, where it can stay fresh for a few days.

 Broccoli recipe(photo: The essential vegetarian cook book) |

-Its flower heads are much sought-after in stir-fries; either alone or with other vegetables, beans, and poultry, in mouth-watering recipes mixed with sauce, oil, onions, pepper, and garlic.
+The flower heads of broccoli are highly sought-after in stir-fries, whether on their own or combined with other vegetables, beans, and poultry.
+They make mouth-watering recipes when mixed with sauce, oil, onions, pepper, and garlic.

-Prolonged cooking, boiling, and microwaving of broccoli have been found to destroy heat sensitive vitamins like folate, antioxidant vitamin-like vitamin-C, and some of its anti-cancer phytonutrients.
-Alternatively, employing few other brief cooking techniques like steaming, and gentle braising may not alter much of the composition of these compounds.
+Prolonged cooking, boiling, and microwaving of broccoli have been found to destroy heat-sensitive vitamins like folate, antioxidant vitamins like vitamin C, and some of its anti-cancer phytonutrients.
+Alternatively, employing other brief cooking techniques such as steaming and gentle braising may not significantly alter the composition of these compounds.

 Also read ≻≻